-You must be given reasonable access to a solicitor of your choice and be allowed to communicate with him or her privately.
+You must be given reasonable access to a solicitor of your choice and be allowed to communicate with them privately.

-If you have not had access to a solicitor and a solicitor who has not been requested presents himself or herself at the station, you must be given the opportunity to consult with the solicitor if you wish.
+If you have not had access to a solicitor, and a solicitor who has not been requested presents themselves at the station, you must be given the opportunity to consult with the solicitor if you wish.

 Before you have a supervised visit or communicate with a person other than your solicitor, you must be informed that anything you say during the visit or in the communication may be given in evidence.

-If you are searched by a Garda, he or she must make sure that you understand the reason for the search and that it is conducted with due respect to you.
+If you are searched by a Garda, they must make sure that you understand the reason for the search and ensure that it is conducted with due respect to you.

 You must not be searched by a person (other than a doctor) of the opposite sex.